- Miles: 1.33

 FAQ

-Can you swim at San Antonio Falls?
+Can You Swim At San Antonio Falls?

 No, there is no swimming hole deep enough to swim.

-How is San Antonio Falls rated?
+How Is San Antonio Falls Rated?

 It’s rated a 4.5 stars from 56 Yelp reviews.

-Does San Antonio Falls have an overlook?
+Does San Antonio Falls Have A Viewpoint?

 Yes, there is a section of the trail that overlooks the waterfall.